Under what conditions can an employee hold multiple jobs?

 - These periods must be respected, regardless of the number of employers and the length of work of each contract

-The employer may ask you for a written certificate certifying that you comply with the provisions relating to the hours of work.
+Your employer may ask you for a written certificate certifying that you are in compliance with the working time.

 If you refuse to provide this information, you may be licensed to gross negligence.